 Please Note: I do not agree with the Governors order or any encouragement to open businesses prematurely.
 Although the Governor has issued an ill-conceived order, it does NOT mean you are required to open a business or to or stop social distancing at this time.
 The decision is of course yours not ours so PLEASE CONSIDER:

 Saving Lives is still the Number One concern.

-We know that if we open-up while transmission is likely, reported cases of the Covid 19 virus will start to increase again in 2-3 weeks.
+We know that if we open-up while transmission is likely, reported cases of the Covid 19 virus will start to increase again.

 If you feel bad please stay home, but remember you may be contagious without symptoms being present.
 Therefore wear a mask if you go out, and wash your hands frequently.

 I hope all DeKalb businesses will apply for all economic aid for which you or your employees may be eligible.
 Utilize our Decide DeKalb Economic Development Authority for advice and expertise.
 I call on them to create akelly loan program for those DeKalb businesses who did not receive a federal aid loan.

 We want this sheltering in place to end BUT NOT to have to go back to it later because we rushed to be the first state to open.

 To view Governor Kemp’s Executive Oder visit here

 To view DeKalb County CEO Thurmond’s Executive Order Visit here

 Please remember that Georgia is under a Shelter in Place Order and we are dealing with a very fluid situation that changes daily.
 Visit here to access specific DeKalb County Departments for updates to service delivery.